 - Marc Forgione – Iron Chef Marc Forgione

 - Babbo or Del Posto or La Sirena – Mario Batali

 - The Lambs Club or The National – Iron Chef Geoffrey Zakarian

 Looking for a really cool atmosphere where people get dressed to impress and the food is pretty great as well?
-Check out Stanton Social or Beauty + Essex.
+Check out Stanton Social or Beauty + Essex or Vandal.
 Run by Chef Chris Santos (a judge on Chopped), these Lower East Side restaurants feature awesome cocktails and a great menu of small plates meant to share.
 For an extra thrill, Beauty + Essex is actually located behind a pawn shop (and you have to walk through the shop to get to the restaurant).
 Ladies, head down to the basement restrooms, where you will be greeted by free rose champagne.